joelouthan/theologic.us/content/posts/family_devos-mark/2012-11-14-devotions-mark-426-29-jesus-loves-jesus-obeys.md

 (Hebrews 12:6-8 ESV)

-We do not want you to obey God out of &#8220;something we must do&#8221; or &#8220;if we don't obey God, he will punish us&#8221; but rather, out of a love for God.
+We do not want you to obey God out of "something we must do" or "if we don't obey God, he will punish us" but rather, out of a love for God.

 _Retell the story of David's life and then list out his desires in Psalm 119_